divinedavis/Cancer-Detector/README.md

 ## Feature Implementation
 This project is a full-stack application for detecting cancer medical images.
 It includes a React frontend and a Flask backend to handle image uploads.

+- Phase 1 (MVP) - be able to read MRI images
-- Phase 1 (MVP) - be able to detect MRI images at a 90% rate
+- Phase 2 - be able to detect MRI images at a 90% rate
+- Phase 3 - be able to detect all medical images
-- Phase 2 - be able to detect all medical images at a 90% rate
+- Phase 4 - be able to detect all medical images at a 90% rate
-- Phase 3 - be able to detect all medical images at a 98% rate
+- Phase 5 - be able to detect all medical images at a 98% rate

 ---